nfrederikfhf/SE1F22/softwarehuset_as/README.md

 ```
 Input project name:
 ```
-As such by following the on-screen instructions, the rest of the program can be executed
+By following the on-screen instructions, the rest of the program can be executed.

 Functionallity restrictions
 ===========================